Understanding health insurance

-All of our policies cover eligible treatment costs in full, depending on the terms of the policy, providing you use a consultant who agrees to charge within Bupa limits (a fee-assured consultant) in a facility from your chosen hospital network.
+All of our policies cover eligible treatment costs in full, depending on the terms of the policy, providing you use a consultant whose fees we have agreed to pay in full (a fee-assured consultant) in a facility from your chosen hospital network.

 † Quick access is subject to availability.